avishayp/MccDAQCounter/README.md

 MccDAQCounter
 =============

-Basic wrapper/tester to MccDAQ counter channel.
+C# wrapper/tester to MccDAQ counter channel.

+This tester reads the counter channel using high-resolution timer, and sends the value over UDP.